News and updates

 What penalties and potential business risk will merchants face if they do not implement full authentication by April 1 2025?

-The Ministry for Economy, Trade and Industry may directly investigate the merchant, and the acquirer may be required to take action against the merchant such as suspicion of transaction, and termination of the merchant agreement.
+The Ministry for Economy, Trade and Industry may directly investigate the merchant, and the acquirer may be required to take action against the merchant such as suspension of transaction, and termination of the merchant agreement.

 What is the optimal approach for implementing 3DS by April 1 2025?